numbas/editor/docs/question/parts/multiple-choice.rst

         A message to display to the student in the part's feedback section after they select a particular choice.
         It can be useful to give some explanation of why a choice is incorrect.

+    Text before choices (:term:`match choices with answers` only) Text to show down the left of the table, to the left of all the choices.

 .. _answers:

 Answers